 3 Strong Career Sectors on Prince Edward Island

 As one of the country's most pristine and beautiful provinces, PEI naturally attracts a lot of interest.
-In fact, it is a consistently popular destination for about one million visitors every year.** With over 800 kilometres of the warmest beaches in Atlantic Canada, it's easy to see why.*
+In fact, it is a consistently popular destination for more than one million visitors every year.** With over 800 kilometres of the warmest beaches in Atlantic Canada, it's easy to see why.*

 But the Island has so much more to offer than just its world-renowned charm.
 Even though it is small in size compared to other provinces, it provides skilled career-seekers with an increasingly diverse number of intriguing possibilities.
 PEI supports emerging industries like aerospace (worth $149 million annually), bioscience, information technology, and clean energy.*